JamesClarke7283/gigboard/README.md

-# Gigboard Mod for Minetest
+# Gigboard
-Gigboard enables players to post and apply for jobs or offer and seek services, fostering a vibrant community marketplace within Minetest.
+Gigboard enables players to post and apply for jobs or offer and seek services, fostering a vibrant community marketplace.

 ## Key Features
 - **Job and Service Listings:** Players can post and manage job offers or services, with details including Title, Description, Fee, and Type (Job/Service).